The Anarchy of Scheduling Without Money: Model and Notation

 Except when clearly stated otherwise, in this paper we deal with the integral version of the scheduling problem.

-\paragraph{Social Welfare.} An alternative objective, very common in the Mechanism Design literature, is that of optimizing \emph{social welfare}, i.e. minimizing the combined costs of all players: $\mathcal W(\bids)=\sum_{i=1}^n C_i(\bids)$.
+\paragraph{Social Welfare} An alternative objective, very common in the Mechanism Design literature, is that of optimizing \emph{social welfare}, i.e. minimizing the combined costs of all players: $\mathcal W(\bids)=\sum_{i=1}^n C_i(\bids)$.
 It is not difficult to see\footnotemark[\value{footnote}] that the makespan and social welfare objectives are within a factor of $n$ away, whatever the allocation algorithm $\vecc a$ and the input costs $\bids$ might be:

 Also notice that for the special case of a single task, since the job is eventually allocated entirely to some machine, the two objectives coincide no matter the number of machines $n$, i.e.\ $\mathcal M(\bids)= \mathcal W(\bids)$.
 Because of that and the linearity of the social welfare with respect to the players' costs, it is easy to verify that all algorithms we present in this paper achieve optimal ratios of $1$ for that objective, both with respect to equilibrium/PoA and truthfulness analysis (e.g.\ \cref{th:PoAnmachines,th:lp_integral_n}).
-We will not mention that explicitly again in the remaining of the paper and rather focus on the more challenging for our scheduling problem objective of makespan minimization.
+We will not mention that explicitly again in the remaining of the paper and rather focus on makespan minimization, which is a more challenging objective for our scheduling problem.